bartmars/ios-development/README.md

 # iOS development
-A repository for all my iOS projects during my learning phase.
+A repository for all my iOS projects.
+Most of these projects are created by following the course

+* **iOS & Swift - The Complete iOS App Development Bootcamp** by Angela Yu.